-A complete natural diet will most likely provide your dog with all the vitamins, minerals, and nutrients he needs.
-When a diet is not so balanced or varied, though, there is a need for occasionally including specific dog supplements.
+A complete natural diet will most likely provide your dog with all the necessary vitamins, minerals, and nutrients.

-Here are some of the natural sources of nutrients to supplement your dog’s diet:
+Here are some of the holistic dog supplements that come from natural sources for your dog’s diet:

 - Alfalfa leaf or stem – amino acids, beta-carotene, biotin, calcium, copper, enzymes, fiber, folic acid, iron, magnesium, niacin, pantothenic acid, phosphorus, potassium, protein, and vitamins A, B1, B6, B12, C, D, E, and K.

 - Apple cider vinegar – biotin, calcium, copper, iron, folic acid, magnesium, niacin, pantothenic acid, pectin, phosphorus, potassium, silicon, sodium, sulfur, and vitamins B1, B2, B6, and C.